kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ![user space, kernel space, and hardware separation](/assets/2025-06-16-concurrency/spaces.png)

 Processes in an OS share hardware resourses which are managed by the OS.
-To facilitate this, processes are given their own independant address space and file table.
+To facilitate this, processes are given their own independent address space and file table.

 ### Properties of a process